Thai Stir-Fried Pork and Green Beans

 - Lime juice - 1 tsp

-- Rice - This makes enough for 2 nights.
-For white rice, rinse until clear.
+Rice - For white rice, rinse until clear.
 Fill a saucepan or Dutch oven (or rice cooker) with rice, water (use 2:1 ratio for water to rice), and some salt.
 Cover with lid and bring to a boil.
 Once water boils, stir, lower heat to a low-medium, and cover.
 Check white rice after ~20 min; brown at ~45 min.
 Rice is done when it's absorbed all the water.
 If it's not done, leave the cover on until all water has been absorbed.
 Take cover off to release steam and fluff with a wooden spoon after 5 minutes.
 (Can be done up to 5 days ahead)

-- Serve pork and rice with eggs on top.
+Serve pork and rice with eggs on top and extra lime wedges on the side.
 Drizzle Sriracha mayo over the entire dish.
 Enjoy!